 First, it answers common customer questions.
 It's important to have a shipping policy for online store so your customers can find answers to common questions before placing an order.
-Instead of taking up your customer service team's time, the shipping policy helps them understand your order fulfillment practices and estimate the shipping cost of an order on their own before even adding products to their cart.
+Instead of taking up your customer service team's time, the shipping policy helps them understand your order fulfillment practices (see order fulfillment meaning) and estimate the shipping cost of an order on their own before even adding products to their cart.

 Second, it outlines delivery times.
 The length of time a shipment is in transit is one of the most important metrics for all types of eCommerce businesses.
 More than 50% of all customers under 25 say that same-day shipping is a major factor in their purchasing decisions, so your ability to ship quickly can win you customers in this demographic.
-You'll also want to express how you handle shipping delays caused by issues with backordered products or fluctuating lead times.
+You'll also want to express how you handle shipping delays caused by issues with a backorder or fluctuating lead times.

 Third, it provides legal protection for your business.
 Unfortunately, you may run into legal issues regarding your shipping or products that have been delivered.
 By outlining your policies and practices, you can limit customers’ ability to pursue legal action and protect your brand.
 You should also make sure to pick up eCommerce business insurance to be safe.

 Now that you understand what a shipping policy is and why your business needs one, let's look at an example of what to include in your shipping policy.
 These are all included in the template below, but you may make your own or use eCommerce software that automatically generates one.